HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 	using Microsoft.Xna.Framework;
 	````

 1. We now need to load the textures for this sprite.
 So let's just add a constructor and call LoadContent in it.
 We also need to set the Velocity for this sprite.
 Note we are using an animated sprite this time, there are 3 frames available pshot_0, pshot_1 and pshot_2.
+In this case we use the second form of the Sprite.LoadContent method.
+This will load files which match the *format" we pass in.
+In this case files mathing "gfx\\pshot\\pshot_{0}".
+We then use the multiple textures we load to create a very simple animation.

 	````C#
 	public PlayerShot()